meurissemax/autonomous-drone/README.md

-# Autonomous navigation of a UAV in an indoor environment
+# Autonomous navigation of a drone in indoor environments

-This work was a research and development project on autonomous navigation algorithms for a small programmable UAV (a Tello EDU) in an indoor environment free of dynamic obstacles.
-The hypothesis that the UAV has access to a simple representation of its environment, in order to plan paths and analyze them, was posed.
+This work is a research and development project on autonomous navigation algorithms for a small programmable drone in indoor environments free of dynamic obstacles.
+The hypothesis that the drone has access to a simple representation of its environment, in order to plan paths and analyze them, was posed.

 ## Context

-This work was carried out in the framework of my master thesis conducted for obtaining the Master's degree in Computer Engineering (academic year 2020-2021, [University of Liège](https://uliege.be/), [Faculty of Applied Science](https://facsa.uliege.be/)).
+Master's thesis carried out to obtain the degree of Master of Science in Computer Science Engineering ([University of Liège](https://uliege.be/), [Faculty of Applied Science](https://facsa.uliege.be/), academic year 2020-2021).

 ## Main objective

-The main objective of this work was to explore and test modern techniques allowing the autonomous navigation of a UAV in an indoor environment.
+The main objective of this work was to explore and test modern techniques allowing the autonomous navigation of a drone in an indoor environment.

 The main techniques explored are:

-* the calculation of vanishing point to adjust the UAV;
+* the calculation of vanishing point to adjust the drone;
 * the use of neural networks for various tasks (associating an action to an image, computing vanishing point, depth estimation);
-* the use of markers (ArUco, QR code) to guide the UAV.
+* the use of markers (ArUco, QR code) to guide the drone.

 Tests were first performed on a simulator ([Unreal Engine 4](https://www.unrealengine.com/) with the [AirSim](https://microsoft.github.io/AirSim/) plugin) and then in the corridors of a building with a [DJI Tello EDU](https://www.ryzerobotics.com/tello-edu).